stevengt/mppm/README.md

   project     Provides utilities for managing a specific project.

 Flags:
   -h, --help             help for mppm
+  -s, --show-supported   Shows what file types are supported by mppm.
   -v, --version          version for mppm

 Use "mppm [command] --help" for more information about a command.
 ```